EasyX-Community/gith/README.md

 ### Usage:

-Go into your Git project directory.
-Some script usage examples are below:
+<b>Go into your Git project directory.
+Some script usage examples are below:</b>

 ##### gith-ignore adds something to the .gitignore file for you